gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 ## 4>> If you use Enhanced Movement i would blacklist the doors/Window and the woodgrid,
 otherwise you can open them with enhanced interaction or climb through the woodgrid element.
-(Put it like in the example below to your initplayerloca.sqf.
+(Put it like in the example below to your initplayerlocal.sqf.

 	EM_blacklist_obj =
 	[